Parliamentary.ai

 Description

-It enables the government to pay compensation to LCF customers affected by the fraud detailed in the Gloster Report (an independent investigation into the Financial Conduct Authority’s regulation of LCF).
-This compensation will be paid from public funds.
-The bill modifies the Financial Services and Markets Act 2000 to facilitate this compensation process via the Financial Services Compensation Scheme (FSCS).
+• Compensation for LCF Customers: Authorizes government spending to compensate LCF customers affected by issues detailed in the Gloster Report (an independent investigation into the Financial Conduct Authority's regulation of LCF).
+This compensation will be managed through the Financial Services Compensation Scheme (FSCS).

-The bill amends the Pensions Act 2004 to allow the Secretary of State to lend money to the PPF Board.
-These loans will fund the PPF's role in compensating victims of fraud within pension schemes.
-The repayment terms of these loans will be determined by the Secretary of State.
-The borrowed money will be added to the PPF's Fraud Compensation Fund.
+• Loans to the Pension Protection Fund (PPF): Amends the Pensions Act 2004 to allow the Secretary of State to lend money to the PPF Board.
+These loans will support the PPF's fraud compensation functions and will be repaid from the PPF's Fraud Compensation Fund.

 Government Spending